msr-quarc/Liquid/QuickStart.md

 18. Open the GitHub client on your VM and log in to GitHub.
 19. In your VM web browser, open the LIQUi|> GitHub site, <a href="https://github.com/msr-quarc/Liquid" target="_blank">github.com/msr-quarc/Liquid</a>.
 Click on the "Clone in Desktop" button on the right-hand side of the window.
 Accept the default file location and any security notifications that open up.
 ![Clone in Desktop](/img/CloneInDesktop.jpg)
+    In some cases, it seems that the handoff from the browser to the GitHub client doesn't work properly and the clone does not succeed.
+If that happens, you can clone directly from the GitHub desktop client by clicking on the "+" in the top left corner, clicking on "Clone", and then selecting "msr-quarc" on the left and "Liquid" from the lst of repositories, and then clicking on "Clone repository".
 20. Open up a command prompt by right-clicking on the Windows icon in the bottom-left corner of the VM remote desktop.
 Change directory to "Documents\GitHub\Liquid\bin" and type "Liquid.exe __Entangle1(12)" (*Note*: there are **two** underscores before the E).
 You should see output similar to the following:
 ![Command Prompt](/img/Command.jpg)
 21. To see all of the available samples, just type "Liquid.exe" at the command prompt.